Galveston Diet: Macros, Meal Plans & Food Lists

-Those who want to follow the Galveston Diet must buy the book or pay to join the online program.
+Those who want to follow the Galveston Diet usually buy the book or pay to join the online program.
 There are also recommended supplements to buy and a meal delivery service that you can sign up for.
-So, you’re looking at a financial investment if you want to do the official program.
-But before you open up your wallet, you might want to learn more about the program, including Galveston Diet macros, recommended food lists, timing recommendations, and more.
+So, you can expect a financial investment if you want to follow the plan as recommended by its founder.

 The Galveston Diet may be a healthy option for you.
 There are three primary components to the program.
 They include: